StalPot/StalPot/README.md

 - 💬 Ask me about something, maybe i'll answer.
 - 📫 How to reach me: there's nothing for now
 - 😄 Pronouns: He/His/
-- ⚡ Fun fact: You expect a fun fact here.
+- ⚡ Fun fact: You expect a fun fact here, just because i defined it as a section for a fun fact.
 Otherwise, why do you keep reading?